laminas/laminas-view/docs/book/v3/migration/v2-to-v3.md

 Now, the only way to configure the resource map is via constructor injection.
 The method of configuring the resource map remains unchanged.

+#### `Cycle`

+The `Cycle` helper no longer inherits from `AbstractHelper` meaning that the `getView` and `setView` methods no longer exist.

+This helper no longer implements `Iterator` which is unlikely to cause any issues because it was never intended to be iterated over, rather the methods it exposed have similarities to those in `Iterator`.

+The following additional methods have been removed:

+- `getName`
+- `valid`

+Along with adding native parameter and return types, the return type of `rewind` has changed from `self` to `void`.
+The helper is now also `final`.

 #### `Doctype`

 The `Doctype` view helper no longer extends from `AbstractHelper` therefore the `getView` and `setView` methods no longer exist on the class.